Nonparametric Modeling of Continuous-Time Markov Chains: Methods I: Likelihood and prior

-under the restriction that $\NPRtimeValue_\NPRndata = \NPRtimeValue$.
-In this formula, we are traversing the CTMC path along $[0,\NPRtimeValue]$ by iteratively multiplying the probability of the waiting times and of the jumps to each specific state.
+In this formula, we are traversing the CTMC path along $[0,\NPRtimeValue]$ by multiplying the exponential densities of the waiting times, the rates of the observed jumps, and the probability of remaining in the final observed state until the end of the interval.